You’ve probably heard the phrase 'saloon car' many, many times before, but what, precisely, is a saloon car?

 This perhaps reinforces the idea that a saloon car is prestigious, because you need to get to what is known as the ‘C-segment’ – that’s cars of the size of a Ford Focus, Volkswagen Golf, Toyota Corolla and Skoda Octavia, for reference – before you start to see any saloons at all, although (again) they’re far rarer than hatchbacks and estates in this class.
 Honda did do a saloon version of its 10th-generation Civic for a while, but it has been dropped in recent times, although fellow Japanese company Toyota will still sell you a 4-door Corolla, alongside the Hatchback and Touring Sports (estate) variants.
 But companies like Ford, Vauxhall and Volkswagen no longer do such a thing – where the Orion was a 4-door Escort, and the Belmont a 4-door Astra, and the Jetta/Bora a 4-door Golf, none of these model lines survive today.
 Ford did saloon versions of the Mk1 and Mk2 Focus models, but gave up trying to sell them in the UK after the Mk3 arrived in 2011, and there hasn’t been a saloon variant of the Astra sold on these shores for donkey’s years now.

 It's much the same story in the class above, which used to be ‘dad’s car’ saloon heartland – think Ford Cortinas and Vauxhall Cavaliers and Peugeot 405s.
 Not any longer.
-The ‘D-segment’ is shrinking anyway, as people spending this much money on buying or leasing a vehicle will inevitably just go for some kind of crossover-SUV instead these days, but the remaining vehicles in it – the Ford Mondeo, Vauxhall Insignia, Volkswagen Passat, Peugeot 508, Toyota Corolla and the Skoda Superb – are usually all hatchbacks or estates.
-Yup, that includes the Insignia, Superb and 508, all of which might look like saloons from the outside… but they’re all hatchbacks.
+The ‘D-segment’ is shrinking anyway, as people spending this much money on buying or leasing a vehicle will inevitably just go for some kind of crossover-SUV instead these days, but the remaining vehicles in it – the Volkswagen Passat, Peugeot 508, Toyota Corolla and the Skoda Superb – are usually all hatchbacks or estates.
+Yup, that includes the Superb and 508, all of which might look like saloons from the outside… but they’re all hatchbacks.
 Even the 508, which cleverly disguises its shape.
 Both the Toyota and Volkswagen offerings are ‘true’ saloons, though, albeit VW sells the Passat as a handsome Estate model as well.

 So it’s really the premium sector where most saloons now reside.
-We start in the compact class, where if you really want a 4-door vehicle then you can choose from the Alfa Romeo Giulia, the Audi A4, the BMW 3 Series, the Jaguar XE, the Mercedes C-Class and the Volvo S60, although be aware that – apart from the Alfa and the Jaguar – all of these are also offered as estates (called Avant and Touring, in the case of Audi and BMW respectively, and the V60 for the Volvo).
+We start in the compact class, where if you really want a 4-door vehicle then you can choose from the Alfa Romeo Giulia, the Audi A4 Saloon, the BMW 3 Series, the Jaguar XE, the Mercedes C-Class and the Volvo S60, although be aware that – apart from the Alfa and the Jaguar – all of these are also offered as estates (called Avant and Touring, in the case of Audi and BMW respectively, and the V60 for the Volvo).

-Moving up again, the larger executive class sees even more saloon-car choice, with the Audi A6, BMW 5 Series, Jaguar XF, Lexus ES, Maserati Ghibli, Mercedes E-Class and Volvo S90 all available.
+Moving up again, the larger executive class sees even more saloon-car choice, with the Audi A6 Saloon, BMW 5 Series, Jaguar XF, Lexus ES, Maserati Ghibli, Mercedes E-Class and Volvo S90 all available.
 This time, it’s only Lexus and Maserati who don’t offer anything other than 4-door cars here, as there are estate versions of all the rest – even the Jaguar XF, the wagon version called the Sportbrake.
 The estate Volvo in this class is the V90, for reference.

 It is at the luxury limo level where saloons become the only bodystyle available.
 Audi doesn’t do an Avant version of the A8, BMW has no 7 Series Touring and the Mercedes S-Class is almost the very epitome of what a saloon car should be.
 You can also take a look at the Maserati Quattroporte (that model name, by the way, is literally translated into English from the Italian as ‘4-door’) or the high-tech Lexus LS.
 But don’t be fooled by the Porsche Panamera or the Tesla Model S, both of which are called ‘saloons’ by their makers but which are both actually gigantic hatchbacks.
-The smaller Tesla Model 3 is a proper saloon, though, as is Porsche’s Taycan high-end electric vehicle – although the Taycan also comes as an off-roading estate known as the Cross Turismo.
+The smaller Tesla Model 3 is a proper saloon, though, as is the Porsche Taycan high-end electric vehicle – although the Taycan also comes as an off-roading estate known as the Cross Turismo.

 Finally, the top level of the saloon world is inhabited by the exotic marques like Rolls-Royce, with its Ghost and Phantom VIII models, Bentley, with the exceptional Flying Spur, and then Mercedes-Maybach, which does an even-more-opulent version of the S-Class if you want it.
 But none of these 3 vehicles is anything like what you’d call affordable.
 Mind, neither is a BMW 7 Series or similar, so maybe saloon cars really are upmarket – who knows?